KTanAug21/fly.io-livewire-snippets/README.md

 ## Finally deployed through Fly.io!
 Livewire apps are faster closer to your users.
-Get your Laravel-Livewire app in a jiffy with [Fly.io](https://fly.io/docs/laravel/), wherever your users may be!
+Deploy your Laravel-Livewire app in a jiffy with [Fly.io](https://fly.io/docs/laravel/), wherever your users may be!

 I finally deployed mine close to me with: https://ktan-app.fly.dev/

 ## Set up
 1. Clone the repository `git clone git@github.com:KTanAug21/hoard-table-data-using-livewire.git`